staggeredsix/nemostation/nemotron-agent-demo/README.md

   - **Use Default** clears the override file and flips the badge back to DEFAULT.
 A diff summary shows when an override diverges from the default template.

 ## Daystrom Memory Lattice (DML)
 The DML layer adds **persistent memory** across runs and a **transparent retrieval report** per stage so you can see exactly which memories were used.
+It runs as a separate `dml-service` container with FAISS-backed storage and real embeddings.

 ### Enable/disable
 - In the UI, toggle **DML Memory ON / OFF**.